w3c/wot-security/wot-security-metadata.md

 Value: an array of strings used to identify different roles for interactions.

-If used, each form needs an additional `"auth"` tag (which can be an array or a single value) specifying the authorization roles it can be used with.
+If used, each form also needs a `"scope"` tag (which can be an array or a single value) specifying the authorization roles it can be used with.

-*To discuss:* Would an implied default value for `"auth"` be useful here?
+*To discuss:* Would an implied default value for `"scope"` be useful here?
 For example, if not given, it could be assumed that an interaction can be used with all scopes.

 ### Algorithm